Interested in Leanplum?

 Deep linking works by mapping out every screen of the app in a similar manner to a website.
 This means that every individual webpage has its subsequent screen in the app, so customers can transition easily from web browsing into the app.

-The value of deep links come down to their impact on user experience.
+The value of deep links comes down to their impact on user experience.
 Deep linking makes the customer journey feel seamless by allowing users to move from website to app, or between two separate apps, in one click.
 This expedited process reduces the churn rate, and increases conversions as users can be directed to the exact page they need to be on to convert.

 Deep links are great for a variety of apps.
 Retail apps can deep link users to their shopping carts, to purchase items they abandoned.
 Travel apps can deep link users to promotional pages, such as a flight sale.
 News apps can deep link users to trending content or a breaking story.